Skip to main content

 Lowest cost of living in Southern California

-• Hemet – SoCal’s lowest rents and best entry-level home prices; ideal for retirees and budget buyers.
+• Hemet – SoCal’s lowest rents and affordable entry-level home prices; ideal for retirees and budget buyers.

 • Victorville Cheapest LA-commutable city with strong growth momentum.